namanarora42/DeepFit/README.md

  'lateral_shoulder_raises': 9}
 ```

-- A sequential neural network with 3 hidden layes and a dropout of 0.5 is used.
-Below is a model summary:
+- A sequential model with 2 hidden layes and a dropout of 0.5 is used to prevent overfitting.
+Below is a Keras model summary:
 ```
 _________________________________________________________________
 Layer (type)                 Output Shape              Param #